-- (j) Development does not have an adverse impact on the setting of the Conservation Area and does not impact upon the Listed building of 12 Bridge Street or the surrounding listed buildings or the Bridge End Garden. - 2.
-SAF4 as described in the eLP is a SWNP site allocation and proposals for up to 12 dwellings will be supported subject to the proposals complying with other relevant policies in the Neighbourhood Plan and with the following site-specific requirements: - (a) The development provides for a mixed and balanced community; - (b) Development respects the amenity of existing dwellings adjoining the site; - (c) A Transport Assessment may be required to support a planning application and appropriate access arrangements to be agreed and to the satisfaction of the highway authority; - (d) An Air Quality Assessment will be required to demonstrate the development will have no adverse impact on the Saffron Walden AQMA.
+- 2. SAF4 is a SWNP site allocation and proposals for up to 12 dwellings will be supported subject to the proposals complying with other relevant policies in the Neighbourhood Plan and with the following site-specific requirements: - (a) The development provides for a mixed and balanced community; - (b) Development respects the amenity of existing dwellings adjoining the site; - (c) A Transport Assessment may be required to support a planning application and appropriate access arrangements to be agreed and to the satisfaction of the highway authority; - (d) An Air Quality Assessment will be required to demonstrate the development will have no adverse impact on the Saffron Walden AQMA.
 The Air Quality Assessment will also need to demonstrate that if there is a potential impact on the AQMA, suitable mitigation measures are put in place; - (e) Implementation of the proposals will be regulated by legal obligation in association with the grant of planning permissions; - (f) The development is designed to mitigate adverse effects upon existing residential and community interests and may be required, by legal obligation, to provide or contribute towards wider and longer-term planning benefits reasonably associated with the alleviation of any such impact; - (g) A Landscape and Visual Impact Assessment will be required and should inform the design and layout of the site proposals; and - (h) A Contamination report will be required to identify and potential contamination on site and mitigation measures.